IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Abstract

 \section{Abstract}

 Traditional imitation learning focuses on modeling the behavioral mechanisms of experts, which requires a large amount of interaction history generated by some fixed expert.
 However, in many streaming applications, such as streaming recommender systems, online decision-makers typically engage in online learning during the decision-making process, meaning that the interaction history generated by online decision-makers includes their behavioral evolution from \textit{novice expert} to \textit{experienced expert}.
 This poses a new challenge for existing imitation learning approaches that can only utilize data from experienced experts.
 To address this issue, this paper proposes an \textit{inverse batched contextual bandit} (IBCB) framework that can efficiently perform estimations of environment reward parameters and learned policy based on the expert's behavioral evolution history.
-Specifically, IBCB formulates the inverse problem into a simple quadratic programming problem by utilizing the behavioral evolution history of the batched contextual bandit with inaccessible rewards.
+Specifically, IBCB formulates the inverse problem into a simple quadratic programming problem by utilizing the behavioral evolution history of the batched contextual bandit with inaccessible rewards, and it can be extended to fairness-aware expert limitation.
 We demonstrate that IBCB is a unified framework for both deterministic and randomized bandit policies.
 The experimental results indicate that IBCB outperforms several existing imitation learning algorithms on synthetic and real-world data and significantly reduces running time.
-Additionally, empirical analyses reveal that IBCB exhibits better out-of-distribution generalization and is highly effective in learning the bandit policy from the interaction history of novice experts.
+Additionally, empirical analyses reveal that IBCB exhibits better imitation ability for fairness-aware experts, out-of-distribution generalization and is highly effective in learning the bandit policy from the interaction history of novice experts.
+The code is publicly available.